 Military records can be a rich resource when researching your family history.
 However, many of us don’t fully understand the different symbols for ranks or record acronyms, particularly across the various branches.
 Here, we’ve included two charts highlighting military insignia: one for enlisted soldiers, and the other for officers—along with some guidelines to understanding how ranking works.
-We’ve also included a table of some common military acronyms you may come across while researching your ancestors’ military records.

 First, with the help of two charts from the official website of the US Army, we’ll explain the various ranks.
 Be sure to take some time to review the insignia of each branch’s ranks as well.

-Understanding the insignia charts
+Understanding military insignia charts

 There are a few key items to note when reviewing these handy rank and insignia charts.